Vestibular Therapy

 • a detailed history of your symptoms and medical history

-• evaluation of eye movements
+• evaluation of eye movements and head movements

 • assessment of balance, walking pattern and motion sensitivity